 If found that the puppy/dog has not been fixed and did have a litter of puppies; I will take you to court along with my contacts/evidences of said litter(s), get the dog and/or puppies, and sue you for not doing what you were supposed to.

-My puppies come with there dew-claw removed, tails clipped(at 3-5 days old by a licensed vet), DNA and health tested(EMBARK), registration paperwork rather is be CKC or AKC and CKC, de-wormed(panacur every two weeks(2, 4, 6, & 8 weeks), first set of shots(Parvovirus shot given at 6 weeks and if time permits then DHPP; which is distemper (D), hepatitis/adenovirus (H), parvovirus (P), and parainfluenza (P) at 8 weeks; given by a vet), fecal check (done by a vet), Vet examination (completed by a vet a few days after birth and at the time of shots), micro chipped(homeagain; done by a vet).
+My puppies come with there dew-claw removed, tails clipped(at 3-5 days old by a licensed vet), ENS (Early Neurological Stimulation) from day 3 to day 16, DNA, health, and coat color tested(EMBARK), registration paperwork rather is be CKC or AKC and CKC, de-wormed(panacur every two weeks(2, 4, 6, & 8 weeks), first shot Parvovirus given at 6 weeks with fecal check (done by a vet) and if time permits then DHPP; which is distemper (D), hepatitis/adenovirus (H), parvovirus (P), and parainfluenza (P) at 8 weeks; given by a vet.
+If puppy stays longer than 8 weeks then they will have another set of shots and fecal check done at 12 weeks which will include Bordetella and DHPP+4L; Distemper, hepatitis/adenovirus, parvovirus, parainfluenza, and Leptospira vaccines.
+If puppy stays passed 12 weeks then at 16 weeks they will have there shots completed for the year and last fecal check which will include Rabies, Bordetella, and DHPP+4L; Distemper, hepatitis/adenovirus, parvovirus, parainfluenza, and Leptospira vaccine.
+Vet examination (completed by a vet a few days after birth and at the time of all shots), micro chipped(homeagain; done by a vet).
+Provisional patella(knee) results(done by a vet).
 I also start them on house, kennel, puppy pad training, manners, and socializing.
-They are also put on heartworm prevention(normally revolution or heartgard, sometimes advantage multi or interceptor plus based on the puppies weight) and flea prevention(normally revolution or advantage split, sometimes advantage multi; depending on size of puppies) at the time of there first set of shots.
+If puppy stays here pass 16 weeks then puppy will be FULLY house and kennel trained.
+Manners and socializing will still be a work in progress.
+They are also put on heartworm prevention(normally revolution or heartgard, sometimes advantage multi green 3-9lbs based on the puppies weight) and flea prevention(normally revolution, sometimes advantage multi green 3-9lbs or nexgard; depending on size of puppies) at the time of there first vet visit(6 weeks).
+If puppy is still here at 10 weeks then another dose of heartworm and flea prevention will be administered(advantage multi; green 3-9lbs).
+As long as the puppy stays here each month it will receive a monthly heartworm and flea prevention.
 At 7 weeks, I also shave there face, paws, and butt area(this gets them used to the grooming necessary in the future and also helps me know if a puppy will be silver/silver beige).
+If they stay here longer than 8 weeks then they are shaved as needed(at my discretion).
 There nails are also trimmed as needed threw out the 8 weeks they are with me.
-My puppies also come with a 1 year health guarantee where if found to have a life threaten disease from the time of pick-up till one year you can get a replacement puppy.
-They also come with a bag of current puppy food, a folder with there DNA and health test, registration paperwork, shot and de-worming schedule, micro-chip information, information on how to kennel train and potty train, why get your dog "fixed", why they dig/chew, why get them vaccination, about internal and external parasites(worms), what kind of things are dangerous for dogs, like trees, flowers, foods, etc. Puppies also come with a collar.
-I do not provide a blanket/toy that smells like mom, as before they go home I have them used to be away from mom.
-If I put a blanket/toy with mom before sending it home with you a couple of things would likely happen; a.) another puppy would pee on it by accident; the blanket/toy would need to stay in for at less a few days to fully get her scent. b.) holey by ether mom or the puppies chewing on the blanket/toy; the blanket/toy would need to stay in for a few days to really get the scent c.)it is hard to get mom to use/play with one particular blanket/toy when there are so many options available.
-I also do not provide a blanket/toy because before most people come to pick up there puppy they are already brought all of those things for them.
-On occasion I will provide a blanket/toy but it will not smell like mom it will be brand new.
+My puppies also come with a 2 year health guarantee where if found to have a life threaten disease from the time of pick-up till two years you can get a replacement puppy.
+They also come with a bag of current puppy food, a folder with there DNA, health, and coat color test, registration paperwork, shot and de-worming schedule, micro-chip information, information on how to kennel train and potty train, why get your dog "fixed"(if purchasing with limited registration; if purchasing fully registration this paper is excluded) , why they dig/chew, why get them vaccinated, a vaccination recommended schedule, your puppies growth chart form birth till 8 weeks(includes weight, height, and length), important information on your puppies current schedule and training, about internal and external parasites(worms), a warning about hypoglycemia in toy breeds, what kind of things are dangerous for dogs, like trees, flowers, foods, etc. Puppies also come with a collar(that fits), blanket, leash, treats, and toy.
+AKC puppies will also have an AKC DNA#.

 AKC limited registration means that the dog is registered but no litters produced by that dog are eligible for registration.